HMS Orpheus (1916): Construction and career

 After the armistice, the Grand Fleet was disbanded and Orpheus temporarily joined the Fourth Destroyer Flotilla of the Home Fleet.
 However, the harsh conditions of wartime service, exacerbated by the fact that the hull was not galvanised and operations often required high speed in high seas, meant that the destroyer was worn out.
 When the Royal Navy returned to a peacetime level of mobilisation, Orpheus was declared superfluous to operational requirements.
 The destroyer was initially transferred to Chatham on 15 October 1919 and placed in reserve.
-However, this position did not last long and Orpheus was decommissioned, sold to Fryer on 1 November 1921 and returned to Sunderland to be broken up.
+However, this position did not last long.
+Orpheus was decommissioned, sold to Fryer on 1 November 1921 and returned to Sunderland to be broken up.